JulieMontoya/Random_Beeb_Stuff/experimental_language/differences.md

 ## COLOUR

-`COLOUR` can accept more than one parameter; so `COLOUR 135,4,8` would give flashing blue text on a white background
+`COLOUR` can accept more than one parameter; so `COLOUR 135,4,8` in MODE 7 would give flashing blue text on a white background.

+## MULTI-LINE IF

+It is intended to provide `IF` - `THEN` - `ELIF` - `THEN` - `ELSE` - `FI`
+structures with the `THEN` and `ELSE` clauses spanning multiple lines.

+# DIFFERENCES IN BEHAVIOUR BETWEEN COMPILING AND INTERPRETING

+It is possible for a program to run correctly in an interpreter, but fail to compile due to a syntax error somewhere in the code which is never reached in practice.
+For instance, the line
+`IF FALSE WIBBLE ELSE PRINT "BLAH"` would not produce an error, because the interpreter never attempts to interpret the `WIBBLE`.
+But the compiler must compile both the `THEN` and `ELSE` clauses, without regard to whether the `IF` test will succeed or not until the program is run; and so will fail at `WIBBLE`.

+## COMPILING

+When compiling a program, every line is taken into account.

+When building up a symbol table for compiling, the two bytes that would ordinarily hold the value are used instead to hold the location for that variable.

+If the symbol table is attached to a compiled program, it should be possible to decompile the program and restore the variable names.